Ensono/stacks-dotnet-cqrs-events/README.md

 You'll need an Azure Service Bus namespace and a topic with subscriber in order to be able to publish application events.

+#### Azure Service Bus

+You'll will need an Azure Event Hub namespace and an Event Hub to publish application events.
+You will also need a blob container storage account.

 #### Configuring CosmosDB and ServiceBus

 Now that you have your CosmosDB all set, you can point the API project to it.
 In `appsettings.json` you can see the following sections